bmrtech-oss/bmrtech-blog/content/blog/2025-11-11-beyond-ai-code-generation-why-human-focus-is-still-everything.md

 _Understand the unspoken, tribal knowledge about_ why\* a certain part of the old system is so brittle.

 An AI, even with a perfect MCP feed, faces the same hurdle.
-It can see the "what," but it cannot comprehend the deeper "why" behind past decisions or the unstated "what if" fears of the present team.
-It synthesizes based on patterns in its training data and the provided context, but it doesn't _reason_ with intent and foresight.
+As Hickey would say, **"Programs are built from our understanding of the problem."** An MCP might get better at replicating the _style_ of our existing, complex system.
+But the leap to a better, simpler design requires a human to step back and reason from first principles.
+The MCP provides the "what is," but the developer in a deep dive must envision the "what could be."

 The philosopher and cognitive scientist **Daniel Dennett** had a brilliant way of framing this kind of intelligence: